Three years walking with the Rohingya

 In late August 2017, conflict broke out in Rakhine State, Myanmar.
-Three years after the mass atrocities forced them to flee for their lives, 860,000 Rohingya—more than half of whom are children—are still living in limbo in the world’s largest refugee camp in Cox’s Bazar, Bangladesh.
+To date, more than 900,000 Rohingya—more than half of whom are children—are still living in limbo in the world’s largest refugee camp in Cox’s Bazar, Bangladesh.
 Their future remains uncertain at best.

-As the refugee crisis enters its fourth year, reduced global funding for emergencies—due in part to COVID-19-related economic havoc—threatens to further deteriorate the already dire living conditions and access to services for these vulnerable children and their families.
+As the refugee crisis becomes protracted, the Rohingya remain highly dependent on humanitarian assistance.
+Reduced global funding for emergencies—due in part to COVID-19-related economic havoc—threatens to further deteriorate the already dire access to services for these vulnerable children and their families.
+The poor living conditions in the camp, plus the frequent fire and other disasters that occur, make lives extremely challenging for the Rohingya.

-Before the pandemic, Rohingya children had limited access to any educational services.
-Now with learning centres closed and fewer humanitarians accessing in the camps, they have even less protection.
-Without work, their parents are forced to turn to negative coping strategies, such as marrying their children off or sending them out to work.
+Educational opportunities have always been limited for Rohingya children.
+Without work, parents are forced to turn to negative coping strategies, such as marrying their children off or sending them out to work.
 Child marriage is on the rise and reportedly children as young as age 7 are working in some camps.

-In the past three years, World Vision has been working with Rohingya parents, imams and local leaders to strengthen community-based child protection.
-In view of the impact of COVID-19 and other disasters on refugees, we will continue to support the affected families, as they enter yet another year of exile.
+In the past few years, World Vision has been working with Rohingya parents, imams and local leaders to strengthen community-based child protection.
+In view of the threats brought by the challenging circumstances and different disasters, we remain committed to support the affected families, as they enter yet another year of exile.

 World Vision's Response